EdgeConnect SD-WAN Reference Design

 ---|---|---|---|---|

-Real Time | Real-time communication applications | Mesh topology provides optimal traffic flows between branches | High Availability link bonding policy to provide 1:1 FEC to ensure no loss of voice / video traffic | Direct-to-net is primary, with hub fallback |
+Real Time | Real-time communication applications | Mesh topology provides optimal traffic flows between branches | The High Availability link bonding policy should provide 1:1 FEC to ensure no loss of voice / video traffic | Direct-to-net is primary, with hub fallback |

-Critical Apps | Business Critical internal apps, such as the inventory system, and SaaS apps such as Salesforce | Hub and spoke | High Quality | Cloud firewall is primary, with a fallback to the hubs which host a backup security stack |
+Critical Apps | Business-critical internal apps, such as the inventory system, and SaaS apps such as Salesforce | Hub and spoke | High Quality | Cloud firewall is primary, with a fallback to the hubs which host a backup security stack |

 BulkApps | Large internal traffic flows, such as FTP and cloud-hosted file repositories | Hub and spoke | High Quality.
-Within the QOS policy ,this BIO is allowed only a certain percent of WAN bandwidth during times of congestion, ensuring that large flows do not saturate the WAN transports. | Direct-to-net is primary, with hub fallback, as these flows are large and must go direct to their destinations |
+Within the QOS policy ,this BIO is allotted only a certain percent of WAN bandwidth during times of congestion, ensuring that large flows do not saturate the WAN transports. | Direct-to-net is primary, with hub fallback, as these flows are large and must go direct to their destinations |

 Default | Match all other traffic, including guest | Hub and spoke | High Quality | Direct-to-net with a fallback of the data center, since guest traffic is critical to the business |